ADITYA-TUMMURI/ghostos-x/README.md

 All before you do anything.

 ---

-## 🎯 Why GhostOS X?
+## ⚡ Why GhostOS X?

-Modern systems are reactive — they wait for user input.
+Most systems react after you act.

 GhostOS X is proactive.

-It observes your behavior, learns patterns, and prepares your workflow before you act.
+It observes your behavior, learns patterns, and prepares your environment before you even touch your keyboard.

-The goal is simple:
-reduce friction and make your system feel adaptive.
+No cloud.
+No heavy AI.
+Everything runs locally.

+---

+## 🔁 How it behaves

+You → sit at your laptop
+GhostOS → already knows it's coding time

+→ Opens VSCode
+→ Opens Terminal
+→ Prepares workspace

+You just start working.

 ---